entroform/stack-up.js/README.md

 stackup.restack();
 ```

-Re-stack will not work properly if you change something that affects the dimensions of the grid item.
+Re-stack will not work properly if you change something that affect the dimensions of the grid item.
 You will have to use _reset_ instead.
+(This re-calculates the grid stacking from top to bottom.)

 ```javascript
 stackup.config.columnWidth = 220;